Project Description:

 iii) Attaching acquisition dates to each image.

-iv) Converting reflectance to radiance for bands of interest (Because thermal sensors measure emitted energy, not reflected sunlight).
+iv) Converting reflectance to radiance for bands of interest (Because thermal energy is best measured as emitted energy, not reflected sunlight).

 v) Calculating and Adding NHI index Bands.